-The Authority has a general approach to protect services seeking instead to achieve efficiencies and increase income generation where there are budget pressures.
-In the post-lockdown economic environment it will be necessary to revisit this strategy and explore operational efficiencies through automation and use of digital services.
+The Authority has been able to protect services in recent years, seeking to achieve efficiencies and increase income generation where there have been budget pressures.
+In the post-lockdown economic environment it will be necessary to revisit this strategy and explore operational efficiencies, learning from others and embracing digital innovation wherever possible.
+The Corporate Strategy will identify priority areas to align resources and service focus.